Current Bridge Market

 Planning for the Future: HDG Steel Bridges

-Planning for the future, or building 100-year bridges, is a nod to sustainable development.
+One of the big initiatives in planning for the future is to focus on building 100-year bridges.
+This is not only to learn from the past mistakes, but also a nod to future generations and sustainable development.
 If environmentally-friendly, economically-feasible bridges are constructed today, future generations will inherit a better infrastructure system than current conditions.
 To build sustainable bridges, it is imperative to evaluate the construction materials used to ensure they can not only meet the long design life without significant deterioration, but also without significant cost.

 Hot-dip galvanized steel has been used in bridge designs for generations.
 The economical, long-lasting protection system affords bridge designers the life and minimal maintenance they desire.
 As with any building material, there are certain best practices for design and service environments that ensure the highest quality, longest lasting galvanized steel bridges.
 Understanding both the benefits and limitations of galvanized steel will assist bridge engineers in evaluating if hot-dip galvanizing is a solution for their bridge project.

 The Short Span Steel Bridge Alliance (SSSBA) is a group of bridge and buried soil structure industry leaders who have joined together to provide educational information on the design and construction of short span steel bridges in installations up to 140 feet in length.
 The Short Span Steel Bridge Alliance is made up of partners from various sectors of the industry including universities, trade organizations, producers, coaters, fabricators, owners, contractors, fasteners, service centers, and design firms.